１．Summary of the United Arab Emirates (hereafter referred to as UAE)

 7. Term of duration of patent right

 The term of duration of patent right is twenty years from the filing date (Patent Law, Article 14).
-No system for extending the term of duration exists.
+There is no system for extending the term of duration of a patent right.

 8. Opposition proceedings/invalidation trial

 When a patent is granted, the invention is published in the Patent Gazette.
 Interested parties may file an opposition within sixty days from the date of publication.
 If no opposition is declared, or no grounds for opposition exist, the patent is entered in the patent register, and a patent certificate is issued (Patent Law, Article 13).